List of Black Lagoon characters: Bren the Black Death

 Bren the Black Death runs a murder for hire business.
 According to Revy, he has an office in Roanapur but rarely does jobs there because of overlapping contracts.
 Roberta hires him to gather a team to attack Grey Fox to drive them out into the open.
 He sends in a group of hired guns knowing very well that they will be slaughtered by the trained soldiers.
 He then kills the one survivor himself.

 Filano

-Filano is a young man with round glasses who works for Bren the Black Death.
-He is seen observing the battle between the Grey Foxes and Roberta.
-He says he prefers to kill with an ordinary object or with nothing at all, as he considers guns to be the lowest form of killing, and is particularly fond of pushing people downstairs or in front of trains to make their deaths look like an accident.
-He likes to play first person shooters and watches anime, as shown when he watches Speed Racer on his on portable television.
-He is a manga-exclusive character.
+Filano (フィラノ, Firano) is an associate of Bren the Black Death.
+He observes the conflict between the Grey Fox unit and Roberta, demonstrating a preference for unconventional killing methods.
+Rather than using firearms, which he considers crude, he employs mundane objects or environmental hazards to stage deaths as accidents—particularly favoring pushes from heights or into traffic.

 U-1324 Crew and Passengers

-The following are the crew members and passengers of the U-1324: